youtube/cobalt/cobalt/site/docs/reference/starboard/modules/player.md

 ### SbPlayerSampleInfo ###

-Information about the samples to be written into SbPlayerWriteSample2.
+Information about the samples to be written into SbPlayerWriteSamples().

 #### Members ####